Installing HuskyPrint and Papercut (Linux - minimally managed or personal)

 Using the automated installer

-2. Extract the tarball in the desired directory:
+2. Extract the tarball archive in the desired directory:

-• Note: You can edit the Papercut install directory within the bash script if desired:
+Note: You can change PaperCut’s installation directory within the setup script using

 $ vi mtu-printing-setup.sh

-• After running the script papercut will be in the directory specified within the script.
-The script default location is:
+After the script is finished, PaperCut will be installed in the installation directory specified in the mtu-printing-setup.sh script.
+The script’s default location is: ~/printing/papercut/pc-client-linux.sh

 4. Run Papercut.
 Use the command: